Choosing the right solar panels can help you enjoy a sustainable energy future and move towards a greener lifestyle.

 A complete residential array will come with upfront costs in the thousands.
 However, the return on investment (ROI) usually exceeds these initial costs.

 You determined how many PV panels your home might require in the previous step.
-The panels are the highest cost in a solar system.
+The panels are the highest cost in a solar system — if you need fifteen 400-watt panels, you may be looking at a price of around $15,000.
 Factors that impact the cost include construction quality, power rating, conversion efficiency, and type.

 However, the savings you experience will pay you back over the system’s lifetime, usually around 25 to 30 years.
 Here is a simple ROI calculation:

 Lifetime Utility Costs – Lifetime Cost of Solar = Solar System ROI